Kandi Burruss Lesbian Sex Rumors: Her Salacious Details About Porsha Williams

-Kandi Burruss is no stranger to sex and she will often talk about how she enjoys sex with her husband, Todd Tucker.
-She has even launched her own sex toy line and she has also recruited a sales team.
-Burruss enjoys a great party with a stripper and she even hosted her own show called Kandi Koated Nights, where she opened up about her own personal experiences.
+Kandi Burruss is no stranger to sex, and she will often talk about how she enjoys sex with her husband, Todd Tucker.
+She has even launched her own sex toy line, and she has also recruited a sales team.
+Burruss enjoys a great party with a stripper, and she even hosted her own show called Kandi Koated Nights, where she opened up about her own personal experiences.
 So when Kandi learned that rumors were circulating about her sex life, she got furious.

 According to a new Bravo report, Kandi Burruss is now opening up to The Daily Dish about how she felt about these rumors.
-Burruss didn’t seem to mind them at first, but when she heard that Porsha may have been behind them, she decided to call out Williams for her own sexual escapades.
-Apparently, Kandi knows a thing or two about Williams’ sex life and it’s surprising that she’s not dishing the details on The Real Housewives of Atlanta.
+Burruss didn’t seem to mind them at first, but when she heard that Porsha might have been behind them, she decided to call out Williams for her own sexual escapades.
+Apparently, Kandi knows a thing or two about Williams’ sex life, and it’s surprising that she’s not dishing the details on The Real Housewives of Atlanta.

 We're still shook after that explosive #RHOA episode. @Kandi and @Porsha4real took it to the NEXT LEVEL https://t.co/nzOWdyevKg pic.twitter.com/NFgpARrYmW